Sheikh Hasina wins fifth term in Bangladesh amid turnout controversy

 ‘Vote doesn’t count’: Bangladesh’s ‘bizarre’ election tests ties with West

-The current opposition, the Jatiya Party, managed to secure just eight of the 300 parliamentary seats.
+The current opposition, the Jatiya Party, managed to secure just 11 of the 300 parliamentary seats, according to the Election Commission.

 Almost all the winning independent contenders were people who had been rejected by the AL but were asked by the party leadership to stand as “dummy candidates” to give the election a competitive veneer in front of the world.